This lighter zucchini gratin features sliced zucchini layered along with cheese and a creamy white sauce. Topped with cheese and breadcrumbs.

 Let’s be honest, zucchini on their own don’t have much flavour.
 And if you leave them too long and they become marrows, there’s even less.
 They’re predominantly water when they get too big.

-As for the cheese, that’s away to add in more flavour too.
+As for the cheese, that’s a way to add in more flavour too.
 If you like it mild, an Edam works well, or maybe you like something with a little more bite such as a gruyere, or a parmesan.
-Or half and half!
+Or use half of each!
 You choose.

 It’s easy though.
 They’re sliced, sprinkled with salt and then left in a colander for 30-45 minutes (longer for marrows).
 Afterwards, pat them dry thoroughly with a clean towel or paper towels.

 The white sauce is olive oil, garlic, flour, fresh thyme, milk, salt and pepper.
-There are no heavy creams in this recipe, which makes it a nice and healthy side dish.
+This recipe has no heavy creams, making it a nice and healthy side dish.

 I layer the sliced zucchini in a casserole dish, with a little grated cheese.
 Then the white sauce is poured over the top, along with more cheese and plenty of breadcrumbs.